Federal/State Legislative Strategies

 Office of the Governor (Georgia), Presidential Campaigns, Republican National Committee

-William Crozer is a senior associate at BGR, where he practices at the federal, state and local levels.
+William Crozer is a Vice President at BGR, where he practices at the federal, state and local levels.
 Bridging federal and state/local government relations, he is responsible for developing and implementing engagement strategies both in Washington and in state capitals around the country.
 Not surprisingly, William can oftentimes be found on the road helping clients navigate the complex political, legislative, and regulatory state landscape.
 He is also a regular participant in various state-based political organizations, including the Republican Governors Association (RGA), the Republican Lt.
 Governors Association (RLGA), and the Republican Legislative Campaign Committee (RLCC), among others.

 In Washington, William is actively engaged in federal regulatory and policy issues both on Capitol Hill and in the administration.
 He is active in a host of diverse policy issues ranging from healthcare, insurance and tax to economic development and international trade.
 Drawing on his work with BGR’s state and local practice, he helps clients explore opportunities for state leadership to weigh-in on and impact federal issues.
 William was a volunteer on the 2016 Trump-Pence campaign, where he assisted with national coalitions development and engagement.
 As part of his responsibilities, he oversaw the build-out implementation of the campaign’s Small Business and Young Professional coalitions.